jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 I arrived and
 [Tim Post](http://blog.stackoverflow.com/2013/05/welcome-tim-post-our-latest-community-manager/)
 evaluated several options and settled on [Zendesk](https://www.zendesk.com/) to replace it.
-The new system solved the two problems with Gmail:
+Unlike Gmail:

 1. Each user (or "Agent") has their own login credentials so there's no need to manually label your tickets.
-Tickets carry status with them so you can filter just those that require your attention.
+Tickets carry status with them so you can filter just unsolved tickets that require your attention.
 They can also be sorted by last update or by subject line.
 Once you have a list of tickets, you can "Play" the list so that the next in line is automatically loaded as you submit changes.
 If you have specialists (such as our [Portuguese-](http://blog.stackoverflow.com/2013/08/introducing-gabe-the-smiling-community-manager/) and [Japanese-](http://blog.stackoverflow.com/2014/07/please-welcome-jmac-community-manager-of-the-rising-sun/)speaking